History

 Drogheda ABACAS is one of 12 schools currently recognised by the Department of Education and Skills in 2011 as a special school established to educate those with autism and complex needs.
 Drogheda ABACAS has grown from its 2001 parent-led establishment as a centre for children with autism to a DES recognised Special School for Children with Autism and Complex Needs which offers a range of child-centred evidence-based educational programmes strongly focused on helping children with autism reach their individual potential.

 The goal of the ABACAS programme is the building of skills for success at home, school, and in the community.
 The school believes each child, with a diagnosis on the autism spectrum, is unique and therefore should have access to a range of evidence-based interventions that meet their individual needs.
-ABACAS follows this principle with a multi-disciplinary approach to service delivery and a strong focus on evidence-based instructional principles and methodologies such as Applied Behavioural Analysis (ABA), Picture Exchange Communication System (PECS), Discrete Trial, Verbal Behaviour, Direct Instruction, TEACCH and many others in line with the DES policy for special education for children on the autism spectrum.
+ABACAS follows this principle with a multi-disciplinary approach to service delivery and a strong focus on evidence-based instructional principles and methodologies such as Positive Behaviour Support (PBS), Picture Exchange Communication System (PECS), Visuals, Modeling, Direct Instruction, TEACCH and many others in line with the DES policy for special education for children on the autism spectrum.
 These programmes are founded on empirical evidence and a child-centred learning philosophy; allowing each child to reach his/her own individual goals and progress at their own pace.
 Drogheda ABACAS follows the curricular programmes prescribed by the Department of Education & Skills, which may be amended from time to time in accordance with Sections 9 and 30 of the Education Act (1998).

 Drogheda ABACAS depends on the grants and teacher resources provided by the DES.
 It also operates within the changing regulations laid down, from time to time, by the Department of Education and Skills.
 ABACAS have regard for the resources and funding available to meet the individual needs of students and the number of children per class.
 Training in the basic skills of communication, self-care and key social competences form an integral part of the school programme at all levels.